digitalcredentials/learner-credential-wallet/README.md

 in the project root.

 This project also uses **environment variables**.
-You'll need to make a copy of `.env.example`, rename it to `.env.local` and fill in the required values.
+You'll need to make a copy of `config.ts.example`, rename it to `config.ts` and fill in the required values.

 ### Project Structure